silky/chrisdone-homepage/posts/haskell-lang.markdown

 Note that MediaWiki is a bit stunted in the data it exposes for use.
 Some pages just aren't available, others produce invalid XML, etc. This is why the wiki is not exposed in the navigation.

+I'm not sure about exposing the wiki directly, but rather some selected vetted pages, perhaps.

 ## Going forward